dannypeterson/Blackjack/README.md

 ### **_Future Updates_**

-- [ ] Add a delay in between dealer drawing cards
+- [ ] Add sound whenever a card is drawn
 - [ ] Fake bank account and chips to bet on each round (and likely lose)
 - [x] Counter to track your wins and losses
 - [x] Add a "Hint" button to show the preferred play with your cards